LeoRiether/stackbuddy/README.md

 Usage: stackbuddy <COMMAND>

 Commands:
-  parent  Prints the parent of the given branch stack   Prints the stack of branches that ends in the current branch note    Generates a [!Note] block for the PR of the given branch help    Print this message or the help of the given subcommand(s)
+  parent        Prints the parent of the given branch stack         Prints the stack of branches that ends in the current branch note          Generates a [!Note] block for the PR of the given branch update-notes  Updates all PRs in a stack, starting from the given branch, with a note.
+For more information about notes, see stackbuddy note --help help          Print this message or the help of the given subcommand(s)
 ```

 ## Installing